CHANGES TO THE MOT TEST FROM 20th MAY 2018 (Last updated 3/5/18)

 We asked VOSA about the regulations that apply to motorhomes, as far as the MOT test is concerned., with particular reference to motorhomes with garages, or other storage areas.
 The issue being that some Testing Stations were insisting that such motorhomes were 'Living Vans' coming under goods vehicle testing regulations, and as such, if between 3000 and 3500kg GVW require a Class VII test after 3 years, if over 3500kg GVW, they require an HGV MOT test every year from new.

-The matter has now (17/11/06) been resolved by VOSA who state that it is up to the motorhome owner to declare if goods are to be carried, when submitting the motorhome for an MOT test.
+The matter was resolved (17/11/06) by VOSA who state that it is up to the motorhome owner to declare if goods are to be carried, when submitting the motorhome for an MOT test.
 If a declaration is made that goods are not carried the Testing Station should accept that the vehicle is a 'motor caravan' and that a Class IV test is appropriate for any weight of motorhome.

 Motor caravans are subject to an annual Class 4 MOT test from 3 years old, however we heard that some larger motorhomes with garages were being classed at 'living vans' by MOT testing stations.
 This has potentially serious implications, as you will see below.